Guide

 env:

-FOGLIFT_API_KEY: ${{ secrets.FOGLIFT_API_KEY }}That is fifteen lines of YAML to put AEO on the same release gate as tests and type checks.
+FOGLIFT_API_KEY: ${{ secrets.FOGLIFT_API_KEY }}That is a short YAML block to put AI Readiness on the same release gate as tests and type checks.
 Any tool that requires you to write its API wrapper first is a tool that will not get adopted.

 FAQ